ropensci-archive/roweb2/content/technotes/2019-12-11-http-testing.md

 ### What's new in webmockr?

 - If you were using webmockr with httr, you're in luck.
-The lastest version of webmockr (`v0.5`) fixed an issue where we weren't mocking httr simple authentication.
+The latest version of webmockr (`v0.5`) fixed an issue where we weren't mocking httr simple authentication.
 - A big new feature in `v0.5` is support for writing to disk.
 Both [crul][] and httr allow users to write to disk as part of the HTTP request.
 HTTP clients in some other languages